OWASP/www-project-noir/index.md

 <hr>

-Noir is an open-source project specializing in identifying attack surfaces for enhanced whitebox security testing and security pipeline.
+OWASP Noir is an open-source hybrid analyzer (static + AI-driven) that discovers every endpoint in your codebase—from shadow APIs to standard routes—and strengthens your security pipeline.
-This includes the capability to discover API endpoints, web endpoints, and other potential entry points within source code for thorough security analysis and DAST.

 For more information, please visit our [documentation page](https://owasp-noir.github.io/noir/).

 ![](assets/images/preview.jpg)